rahul0705/rahul0705.github.io/src/content/blog/2013-04-01-learning-racetrack.md

 #### Reflections

-We followed the instructions posted by the creator [here](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/).
+We followed the [WiringPi installation instructions](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/).
 We had a few issues installing it with github until we did a full system update.
 Once that was installed we found out our code has to be compiled with the wiringPi library:

 ```bash
 gcc -o moveCars moveCars.c -lwiringPi